SwiftyBeaver/SwiftyBeaver/README.md

 <img src="https://cloud.githubusercontent.com/assets/564725/18608323/ac065a98-7ce6-11e6-8e1b-2a062d54a1d5.png" width="608">

-[Learn more](http://docs.swiftybeaver.com/article/9-log-to-xcode-console) about colored logging to Xcode 8 Console. **No need to hack Xcode 8** to get color!
+[Learn more](http://docs.swiftybeaver.com/article/9-log-to-xcode-console) about colored logging to Xcode 8 Console. **No need to hack Xcode 8 anymore** to get color.
+You can even customize the log level word (ATTENTION instead of ERROR maybe?), the general amount of displayed data and if you want to use the 💜s or replace them with something else 😉

 <br/>